-Cryptomatte is a new feature in Blender that will allow us to create masks based on materials, objects and even groups of objects.
-It is the kind of function that you never thought you needed but once you have started to use it, you can not live without.
-Considering how advanced masks you can make with cryptomatte it is a simple workflow.
+Cryptomatte is a new feature in Blender that will allow us to create masks based on materials, objects, and even groups of objects.
+It is the function that you never thought you needed, but once you have used it, you cannot live without.
+Considering how advanced masks you can make with cryptomatte, it is a simple workflow.

 Cryptomatte is used to create masks based on objects or materials.
 It can create very accurate masks with support for anti-aliasing, depth of field and motion blur.
-It consists of two parts, a compositing node and passes.
+It comprises two parts, a compositing node and passes.
 Enable the passes object, material, and asset in the passes section found in the view layer tab in the properties panel under the cryptomatte subsection.
 Now you can start playing with the cryptomatte node in the compositing nodes.

 But this needs to be set up on a per object or per material basis.
 With cryptomatte, all objects and materials can be set up automatically and it will also support depth of field, motion blur and anti-aliasing on the masks it creates.

 A technology like this can come to benefit the whole Blender community from one such project and I hope for more such projects in the future.
 Let's look at how cryptomatte really works.

 Now we can go to the view layer tab and bring down the section called passes.
 We will find a subsection called cryptomatte.
-You will see that we have access to object, material, and assets this worked like regular passes and we can just enable the cryptomatte that we want.
+You see that we have access to object, material, and assets this worked like regular passes and we can just enable the cryptomatte that we want.

 We also have a level and an accurate mode setting.
 According to the Blender manual, the level settings will dictate how many materials behind each other that can be detected on a per pixel basis.

-For me though, I have found it more efficient to try to solve the problem some other way than cryptomatte since CPU rendering takes so much longer.
+For me though, I have found it more efficient to solve the problem some other way than cryptomatte since CPU rendering takes so much longer.
 But you may find a use for it if you are ok with rendering on the CPU.

 For demonstration, though, we will set all three buttons and go through what they each do.
 With these three buttons pressed, we can now render our scene and once done, move over to the compositor.

 Press "use nodes" to enable the compositor for our render result.
 Enable the backdrop as well.
 We will use the eyedropper tool from the cryptomatte node to mask out materials and objects from the backdrop.
-More on this later.